marmelab/ZeroDollarHomePage/doc/BLOCKCHAIN_SETUP.md

 make delete-blockchain
 ```

-If your stuck with eris or if you simply want to delete all and restart, just type `make flush-eris && eris init`.
+If you are stuck with eris or if you simply want to delete all and restart, just type `make flush-eris && eris init`.

 For more informations about Eris Industries and its blockchain management, see [these tutorials](https://docs.erisindustries.com/tutorials/).